sguilly/html5-to-pdf-with-Puppeteer/README.md

 ## Description

-this project is about to Convert HTML5 page to pdf or image with Puppeteer
+this project is about Converting HTML5 page to pdf or image with Puppeteer

 ## Table of contents